hediet/ts-typed-sql/README.md

 ## Installation

-`hediet-typed-sql` can be installed via the node package manager using the command `npm install hediet-typed-sql --save`.
+`@hediet/typed-sql` can be installed via the node package manager using the command `npm install @hediet/typed-sql --save`.

 ## Usage